2024 CONCACAF U-20 Championship: Qualification

-The U-20 Championship qualifying features a new format approved by the CONCACAF Council in February 2023.
-The qualifying groups were increased to six instead the four qualifying groups from previous editions, with the six group winners qualifying for the final tournament.
+The U-20 Championship qualifying featured a new format approved by the CONCACAF Council in February 2023.
+The qualifying groups were increased to six instead of the four from previous editions, with the six group winners qualifying for the final tournament.

-A total of 27 (out of 41) CONCACAF national teams entered the qualifying round which took place from 23 February to 2 March 2024.
+A total of 27 (out of 41) CONCACAF national teams entered the qualifying round, which took place from 23 February to 2 March 2024.

 The six teams from the qualifying round joined the six top-ranked teams (based on the CONCACAF men's under-20 rankings as of 12 June 2023) in the group stage of the final tournament for a total of 12 qualified teams.